open-eid/open-eid.github.io/ID_software_architecture_files/docs/index.md

 Additional notes:

-*   A digital signing software library (i.e. DigiDoc4j or Libdigidocpp) can be used for creating a XAdES/ASiC-E container and adding the created signature value to the container.
+*   A digital signing software library (i.e. DigiDoc4j or Libdigidocpp) can be used for creating a ASiC container and adding the created signature value to the container.
-*   Long term validation data is added to the XAdES/ASiC-E signature by obtaining OCSP confirmation and a time-stamp.
+*   Long term validation data is added to the ASiC signature by obtaining OCSP confirmation and a time-stamp.
 *   Mobile-ID REST services is required in order to sign with Mobile-ID.
 *   Smart-ID REST services is required in order to sign with Smart-ID.
 *   Signature value is calculated either in the Mobile-ID SIM card, Smart-ID mobile application or eID-card’s chip.